mosip/documentation/docs/release/enhancements-1.2.0.md

 ## ID Repository
 - APIs for creating, updating, retrieving and publishing drafts have been added.
-- A job to re-seed all the credentials for a new ID authentication instance or change in data share policy has been added.
+- A job to re-seed all the credentials for a new ID Authentication instance or change in Datashare policy has been added.

-## ID Authentication
+## ID Authentication[IDA]
 - IDA is able to re-trigger the issuance of the credential for the missing active UIN or VID in IDA during startup.
 - IDA is able to pull the failed web-sub messages and process them during startup.
 - IDA is able to send notifications to residents based on the preferred language set by the resident during registration.